RobertoFalconi/MinimalAPIsTemplate/README.md

 # MinimalAPIsTemplate
-Complete and working ASP.NET Core Minimal APIs template, with support to Docker, Entity Framework, OpenAPI Swagger, OAuth 2.0 Authentication with JSON Web Algorithms and Tokens (JWA, JWT, JWS, JWE) as Bearer.
+Complete and working ASP.NET Core Minimal APIs template, with OAuth 2.0 Authentication using JSON Web Algorithms and Tokens (JWA, JWT, JWS, JWE) as Bearer.

 Examples of implemented APIs ready to go:
 - JWT unsigned and not encrypted for basic knowledge